ansys/pyprimemesh/doc/source/user_guide/fileio.rst

     * Program controlled supports faceted data.
 Workbench supports BRep geometry(non-faceted) data.
       Discovery or SpaceClaim supports both BRep geometry and faceted data.

-    * When deploying scripts Workbench CAD reader routes, ensure that the CAD configuration are consistent in the deployed environment for Workbench.
+    * When deploying scripts using the Workbench CAD reader route, ensure that the user options for the installed application are consistent in the deployed environment.
+    * When deploying scripts using the CAD configuration, ensure that the configuration is consistent in the deployed environment.

     * You must install and configure Workbench CAD readers or plug-ins (Ansys Geometry Interfaces) while installing Ansys Workbench.